Master Slides 101: How to Create and Use Master Slides in PowerPoint

 after applying the new font to the placeholder on the slide master

-Instead of customizing individual placeholders, you can change the theme fonts for a presentation.
+Instead of customizing individual placeholders, you could change the theme fonts for a presentation.
 From the Slide Master tab, click the Fonts command in the Background group, then select the desired fonts.

 changing the theme fonts from the Slide Master tab